2i2c-org/docs/admin/howto/new-hub.md

-# Get a new JupyterHub
+# Start a new hub service

 These instructions describe how to set up a new hub for your community.
 Follow the sections below to do so.